Orca-63/TalentFlo/README.md

 - 📬 Asynchronous email notifications using Celery
 - ⚙️ Redis as a message broker for background task handling
 - 📈 Real-time task monitoring with Flower
-- ✉️ Transactional emails sent via Brevo (formerly Sendinblue)
+- ✉️ Transactional emails sent via Brevo
 - 🐳 Docker used to containerize Redis for seamless integration

 ---